phR0ze/tech-docs/src/development/languages/rust/README.md

 directly into machine code, allowing for highly optimized code and better performance.
 Rust is being adopted at an incredible rate.
-It's the most loved language by developers according to the [Stack Overflow Developer Survey](https://insights.stackoverflow.com/survey/2019#technology-_-most-loved-dreaded-and-wanted-languages) and its the fith fast growing language according to [Github's State of the Octoverse](https://octoverse.github.com/projects.html)
+It's the most loved language by developers according to the [Stack Overflow Developer Survey](https://insights.stackoverflow.com/survey/2019#technology-_-most-loved-dreaded-and-wanted-languages) and its the fifth fastest growing language according to [Github's State of the Octoverse](https://octoverse.github.com/projects.html)
 There's no virtual machine or interpreter sitting between your code and your computer.

 Resources: